Exploring how new information technologies from the printing press to the digital age have stimulated new forms of censorship and information control.

 - Sections of the Project:

-- Eight public Dialogues among the participants, October 5 through November 20, 2018, shared through online video.
+- Eight public Dialogues among the participants, October 5 through November 20, 2018.

-- Museum Exhibit “History of Censorship and Information Control from the Inquisition to the Internet” in the University of Chicago Special Collections Research Library, open September 17 through December 14, 2018, with a printed catalog.
+- Museum Exhibit “History of Censorship and Information Control from the Inquisition to the Internet” in the University of Chicago Special Collections Research Library, open September 17 through December 14, 2018.

 - Publications including an essay collection containing the participants’ reflections on the project.